XCmike/scp-assets/README.md

 * "knowledge" folder: holds information about SCPs that is accessed in-game using Information Tablet.
 * "modinfo" folder: holds miscellaneous information that is accessed in-game using said Tablet, but by Shift + right-clicking it.

+All approved changes will be incorporated into the mod.